 Yves’ research specializes in East Asian comparative political economy, international political economy, and global economic and environmental governance, with an empirical focus on China, Japan, Korea, Southeast Asia, and Europe.

-In 2007, he published Entrepreneurial States: Reforming Corporate Governance in France, Japan, and Korea (Cornell University Press).
-His most recent books are L’Asie et le futur du monde (Paris: Science Po Press, 2012; also published in Chinese by Social Sciences Academic Press) and Leadership in Global Institution-Building: Minerva’s Rule (edited volume, Palgrave McMillan, 2013).
-He has published extensively on Japan’s and China’s political economy, global governance, global climate change politics, and the governance of agricultural biotechnology in China and Japan.
-He is currently working on articles and a book on China’s role in global governance (including G20, AIIB, climate change, Belt and Road Initiative), as well as articles on the tensions between global integration and forces of entropy in the global economic system.
+In 2007, he published Entrepreneurial States: Reforming Corporate Governance in France, Japan, and Korea (Cornell University Press in the Political Economy Series directed by Peter Katzenstein).
+His most recent publications include three books (亚洲与世界未来 (Asia and the Future of the World).
+Beijing: 社会科学文献出版社 (Social Sciences Academic Press, China) ; L’Asie et le futur du monde, Paris: Science Po Press, 2012; and Leadership in Global Institution-Building: Minerva’s Rule, edited volume, Palgrave McMillan, 2013).
+He has published many articles and book chapters on the Japan’s and China’s political economy, on global governance, global climate change politics, and on the governance of agricultural biotechnology in China and Japan.

 Professor Tiberghien has made significant contributions to our understanding of economic and environmental governance in East Asia (China, Japan, Korea, ASEAN) and of global economic governance.
 These include an understanding of innovative policies, reforms, and institutions that can be of use for Canada and beyond.
 Tiberghien has been awarded two major SSHRC grants and several other grants for this work.
 Tiberghien was also awarded a Harvard Academy Fellowship (and related life-long distinction) in 2004-2006.